 We will continue to monitor the guidance and any local lockdown restrictions.
 Should we have to change or contact session at short notice we will endeavour to inform everyone as soon as possible.
 Please do follow the website and social media channels for the latest updates.

 - Attending sessions

 The number of attendees at sessions will be strictly limited.
 Please book your spot in advance by via the website (www.rigavolleyball.com) using the “Book a Session” feature.
 The website will detail the number of spaces available for each session and will state when it is fully booked.
-For indoor recreational sessions you will also pay online in advance of attending the session.
+Where relevant, for sessions you will also pay online in advance of attending the session.
+For junior sessions payment is online in advance for the block of sessions.
 Until further notice you will not be able to attend a session if you turn up without booking in advance.
 This is so that we can control the numbers for everyone’s safety and collect information for Test and Trace.
 Please do not book a slot unless you know you can make it so that we can maximise the ability for everyone to play as much as possible.
 If you can no longer make it please log back into your account and cancel the session to free up a space for someone else to attend.

 Prior to attending each session you must undergo a self-assessment for any COVID-19 symptoms.
 If you, or someone you live with, has symptoms of COVID-19 (as set out below) you must not attend the session.
 You must follow the NHS and PHE guidance on self-isolation:

 • A high temperature